CharlieHerbst331/Project-Automations/README.md

 1. **Creating a Project Board** with custom fields designed for automation
 2. **Setting Up Item-Based Automations** that trigger when issues or PRs change
 3. **Implementing Date-Based Automations** to maintain timely progress
-4. **Connecting GitHub Actions** to your project board for advanced scenarios

 Each step builds on the previous one, and the README will automatically update as you complete each section to guide you to the next task.